 - Small-Group Rome Food Walking Tour: Trastevere, Campo de’ Fiori, Jewish Ghetto

-Trevi Fountain- Visiting this fountain is a must-see on many travelers’ bucket list, as it was featured in the Lizzie McGuire movie.
-Okay, but in all seriousness… the Trevi is a powerful example of a baroque design with a distinctly mythological character.
+Trevi Fountain- Visiting this fountain is a must-see spot to add to your bucket list.
+The Trevi is a powerful example of Baroque design with a distinctly mythological character.

-Roman Forum- The Roman Forum is comprised of Ancient Rome’s most important structures from shrines to government houses and monuments.
-Ancient ruins that you will be able to see include the Temple of Saturn, the Arch of Titris, and the House of the Vestal Virgins.
+Roman Forum- The Roman Forum has Ancient Rome’s most important structures, from shrines to government houses and monuments.
+Ancient ruins at the Roman Forum include the Temple of Saturn, the Arch of Titus, and the House of the Vestal Virgins.

-Baths of Caracalla- These were the city’s second largest public baths in Rome.
+Baths of Caracalla- The Baths of Caracalla, built between 211 and 224, is the city’s second-largest public bath in Rome.
 They are an example of imperial spas in Rome.
-The baths were built between 211 and 224.

-St Peter’s Basilica- This church is free to visit, and you can climb the 551 steps to the summit for a fee of $10.00.
-This view is worth it, as you will be able to take in a panorama view of Rome’s spectacular landscape.
+St Peter’s Basilica- St. Peter’s Basilica is free to visit, and you can climb the 551 steps to the summit for a fee of $10.00.
+This panorama view of Rome’s spectacular landscape is stunning.

 Pantheon- The Pantheon is a former Roman temple and now a church.
-While you are there, you can pay respects to Italian kings who were buried there.
+You can also pay respects to the Italian kings buried inside the Pantheon.

-Basilica di San Clemente- This church is free to enter, however there is a small fee to go down to the lower levels, which is worth the price.
-If you are into archeology, then visiting this church should be on the top of your to-do-list in that it’s a veritable nesting doll of churches.
+Basilica di San Clemente- This church is free to enter; however, there is a small fee to go down to the lower levels, which is worth the price.
+If you are into archeology, visiting this church should be at the top of your to-do list.

 Neighborhoods/ Public Areas:

-Trastevere- This is one of the most adorable neighborhoods in Rome to visit, as it is home to restaurants, bars, and cobblestone streets.
-This neighborhood is one that you do not want to miss out on!
+Trastevere- Trastevere is one of the most adorable neighborhoods in Rome because it is home to restaurants, bars, and cobblestone streets.
+This neighborhood is one that you do not want to miss!

-Piazza Navona- This is one of the best-known public squares in Rome, as it is filled with street performers and artists.
-Cafe’s, shops, and restaurants abound.
-The square is also home to infamous monuments including Sant ‘Agnese in Agone.
+Piazza Navona- Piazza Navona is of the best-known public squares in Rome because street performers and artists are present.
+Cafes, shops, and restaurants abound.

-Spanish Steps- The Spanish Steps are also known as Piazza di Spagna is a place where visitors can tread the same stairs that writers Balzac and Byron climbed for inspiration.
-Okay, let’s be real… They are just steps, however, it is absolutely stunning during the spring, as blooming azaleas are flourishing and stunning.
+Spanish Steps- The Spanish Steps, also known as Piazza di Spagna, is where visitors can tread the same stairs that writers Balzac and Byron climbed for inspiration.
+They are only steps; however, it is stunning during the spring, as blooming azaleas are flourishing and stunning.

-St Peter’s Square- This area was designed by architect Bernini and is one of the most elegant areas in the world consisting of over 140 statues and a few fountains.
+St Peter’s Square- St. Peter’s Square, designed by architect Bernini, is one of the most elegant areas in the world.
+There are over 140 statues and a few fountains in the area.

-The Jewish Ghetto- This is one of the most beautiful hidden treasures of the city.
-It truly shows the religious, social, and cultural life of the Jews in Rome.
+The Jewish Ghetto- The Jewish Ghetto is one of the most beautiful hidden treasures of the city.
+It shows the religious, social, and cultural life of the Jews in Rome.
 Visiting this small neighborhood should be on your Rome Bucket List!

-Galleria Borghese- This museum has a massive art collection filled with famous works of popular sculptures.
+Galleria Borghese- This museum has a massive art collection.
+The collection has famous works of popular sculptures.

-National Museum of Rome- This is a group of museums scattered in several places of the city.
+National Museum of Rome- This is a group of museums scattered in several places in the city.
 The museums showcase antiques preserving the ancient culture of Rome.

-Porta Portese- This is a sunday morning market that you do not want to miss, as vendors sell everything from books to antiques.
+Porta Portese- Porta Portese is a Sunday morning market you do not want to miss, as vendors sell everything from books to antiques.
 The main focus is clothes.

-Campo de’ Fiori- This free market is bustling with numerous pizzerias, cafes, and gelaterias that line the periphery.
+Campo de’ Fiori- Campo de’ Fiori is a free market bustling with numerous pizzerias, cafes, and gelaterias that line the periphery.

-Gianicolo Hill- This view at the top of this mountain has panoramic views of the Eternal City.
-At the top you will be able to see some of the most famous buildings in Rome including St. Peter’s Basilica.
-It is not considered one of the seven hills of Rome, as it sits right outside of the ancient city.
+Giancola Hill- Giancola Hill has a panoramic view of the Eternal City.
+At the top, you can see some of the most famous buildings in Rome.
+One building you can see is St. Peter’s Basilica.
+It is not one of the seven hills of Rome because it sits right outside the ancient city.

-Villa Borghese Gardens- This park is a landscape garden in Rome containing a number of buildings and museums surrounding it.
-It is the third largest park in Rome after the Villa Doria Pamphii and Villa Ada.
+Villa Borghese Gardens- This park is a landscape garden in Rome containing several buildings and museums surrounding it.
+It is the third largest park in Rome after the Villa Doria Pamphile and Villa Ada.